Victim’s Help for Internet Libel or Smear Campaign

 “Do everything you can to live a quiet life.
 Mind your own business.
 Work with your hands, just as we told you to.
 Then others will have respect for your everyday life.
 And you won’t have to depend on anyone.”
 1 Thes 4:11-12

-This essay should not to be construed as legal, medical or mental health advice.
-This essay was not authored by or sponsored by an attorney, physician or therapist and is provided for informational purposes only and is not intended to express or constitute legal, medical or counseling advice to any reader.
-No attorney-client relationship between the reader and any attorney is created by the essay, and no reader should act or refrain from acting on the basis of any content in the essay except in reliance upon the advice of a qualified attorney licensed to practice in the reader’s or other applicable jurisdiction.
+This essay about smear campaigns by narcissists should not be construed as legal, medical, or mental health advice.
+This essay was not authored by or sponsored by an attorney, physician, or therapist and is provided for informational purposes only and is not intended to express or constitute legal, medical, or counseling advice to any reader.
+No attorney-client relationship between the reader and any attorney is created by the essay, and no reader should act or refrain from acting on the basis of any content in the essay except in reliance upon the advice of a qualified attorney licensed to practice in the reader or other applicable jurisdiction.
 The author is not an attorney or a firm of attorneys and is not licensed to practice law in any jurisdiction.

 Colorado, Florida, Idaho, Kansas, Louisiana, Michigan, Minnesota, Montana, New Hampshire, New Mexico, Nevada, North Carolina, North Dakota, Oklahoma, Utah, Virginia, Washington, and Wisconsin, along with Puerto Rico and the U.S. Virgin Islands.